GoogleCloudPlatform/cpp-samples/pubsub-open-telemetry/README.md

 ![Screenshot of the Cloud Trace UI after running this quickstart.](assets/quickstart.png)

-For an overview of the Cloud Trace UI, see: [View traces overview].
+For an overview of the Cloud Trace UI, see: [Find and explore traces].

 ## Prerequisites